PluribusDigital/open-fda/README.md

 We mirrored the Discovery-Beta phases of the [18F/UK.gov](https://18f.gsa.gov/dashboard/stages/) model:

 **Discovery**:
-On Wednesday (Day 1), we brainstormed the solution, bouncing between mind-maping possible customer/value propositions, developing customer personas, testing ideas against API queries, and some customer validation (we interviewed two pharmacists for feedback on initial ideas).
+On Wednesday (Day 1), we brainstormed the solution, bouncing between mind-mapping possible customer/value propositions, developing customer personas, testing ideas against API queries, and some customer validation (we interviewed two pharmacists for feedback on initial ideas).
 We settled on a value proposition and high-level solution.

 ![Discovery Process](/doc/solution/discovery.png?raw=true)

 **Alpha**:
 By Thursday, we started building the prototype.
-At day’s end we had our first demo with our stand-in customer.
+At day’s end, we had our first demo with our stand-in customer.
 We used that feedback to prioritize backlog items and shape the solution design.

-_**The Vision Crystlizes...** ~ With feedback on Thursday and Friday, we settled on a vision of “connections”.
+_**The Vision Crystalizes...** ~ With feedback on Thursday and Friday, we settled on a vision of “connections”.
 From both a technical and UX standpoint, current data was theoretically connected, but those connections were not explicit.
 We set our vision on showing **connections across drugs**._

 **Beta**:
 With the direction set, and a solid feature backlog, we started the real engineering.
 We integrated data sources, bringing them together in a cohesive, public-ready application.